Makrinitsa Pelion, or else the “Balcony of Pelion”, is one of the most beautiful and traditional villages on the mountain.

 Traditional little shops line the main street in Makrinitsa

-One of the best things to do in Makrinitsa Pelion in winter is to stroll its picturesque kalderimi (cobble-stone alleys) with the small iconic shops selling syrupy local sweets, herbs from the mountain, and jams.
-Pelion Mountain is very fertile and produces a lot of fruit, herbs, and chestnuts.
+One of the best things to do in Makrinitsa Pelion is strolling its picturesque kalderimi (cobble-stone alleys) lined with quaint shops selling mouthwatering loukoumades (dough with honey and cinnamon), fragrant mountain herbs, and homemade jams.
+Pelion Mountain boasts fertile lands, offering an abundance of fresh fruit, herbs, and even chestnuts.

 Church Agios Ioannis and Fountain and a bog tree with two people in Makrinitsa Pelion Greece.